The other week I got a chance to attend a neat little workshop held by my good friend David Wu from Student of Movement.

 Now I know some of you may be thinking: there’s no way my boss will let me spend over an hour of my day walking around doing nothing.

 My defense against this knee-jerk reaction is two-fold:

 1) Regardless of what you may think, your focus is limited.
 We are only able to focus for short periods at a time before our mind starts to wander and our productivity begins to taper off.
 Taking 10 minutes every hour to get away from your computer and relax will allow you to come back fresh and ready to go.
-It’s no suprise big companies like Google allow their employees to take naps throughout the day.
+It’s no surprise big companies like Google allow their employees to take naps throughout the day.